Series 640.2.2AR - Home School Shared Time Students in Middle School and High School Curricular Courses

 1. Student Eligibility

-1.1 Resident students who attend approved home schools full-time and are in compliance with the Minnesota Compulsory Instruction Law may apply for limited shared time enrollment privileges in District 196 middle schools and four-year comprehensive high schools.
+1.1 Students who attend approved home schools full-time and are in compliance with the Minnesota Compulsory Instruction Law may apply for limited shared time enrollment privileges in District 196 middle schools and four-year comprehensive high schools.

 1.2 These shared time privileges are limited to students in grade